 So, no more work, all images will be served through this plugin and result in faster loading time for your pages.

-You can also compress your old images that you haven’t optimized yet.
-Just click on ‘Media” from your WordPress admin dashboard, and the, select ”WP Smush.it”.
+You can also compress the old images that you haven’t optimized yet.
+Just click on ‘Media” from your WordPress admin dashboard, and then, select ”WP Smush.it”.
 The tool lets you scan all your WordPress images, and you can click the start button to compress them.
 That will take some minutes and even more if you have a large size folder.

 If you don’t have the W3 Total Cache plugin, then you need to install and activate it.
 It’s also free and will cache all your pages before sending them to your visitor’s browsers.